vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 .. tip::

     - Triton flash attention is used by default.
 For benchmarking purposes, it is recommended to run a warm up step before collecting perf numbers.
+    - Triton flash attention does not currently support sliding window attention.
+If using half precision, please use CK flash-attention for sliding window support.
-    - To use CK flash-attention, please use this flag ``export VLLM_USE_TRITON_FLASH_ATTN=0`` to turn off triton flash attention.
+    - To use CK flash-attention or PyTorch naive attention, please use this flag ``export VLLM_USE_TRITON_FLASH_ATTN=0`` to turn off triton flash attention.
-    - The ROCm version of pytorch, ideally, should match the ROCm driver version.
+    - The ROCm version of PyTorch, ideally, should match the ROCm driver version.

 .. tip::
     - For MI300x (gfx942) users, to achieve optimal performance, please refer to `MI300x tuning guide <https://rocm.docs.amd.com/en/latest/how-to/tuning-guides/mi300x/index.html>`_ for performance optimization and tuning tips on system and workflow level.
       For vLLM, please refer to `vLLM performance optimization <https://rocm.docs.amd.com/en/latest/how-to/tuning-guides/mi300x/workload.html#vllm-performance-optimization>`_.